 University of Chicago

 Dr. Joanne Bristol’s artistic practice, research and teaching engage with a range of analog and digital materials and methods to deepen art’s capacity to articulate relationships between nature, culture, the body, and language.
 She has presented performances, installations, text-based works and single-channel videos internationally, and has taught at a number of Canadian universities.
 Her recent practice and research explore the spatial and material dynamics of urban interspecies relations.
-Her work studies the often unforeseen sensory, material and inscriptive forces by which urban habitats are produced.
+Curious about animal agencies for shaping built environments, her work studies the often unforeseen sensory, material and inscriptive forces by which urban habitats are produced.
 Using a performative writing practice, she considers perspectives on the ways in which discourses of species are entangled with those of space.
-Situating this practice in relation to feminist architectural theory and critical animal studies, her work expands upon writing’s potential to animate a more than-textual biopolitics.
+Situating this practice in relation to feminist architectural theory and critical animal studies, her work expands upon writing’s potential to animate a more- than-textual biopolitics.
 Through a desire to contribute to environmental well-being and decolonizing imperatives in the arts and humanities, she is currently addressing questions of species belonging within the Treaty 4 territory of the Canadian Prairies.

-Edna Puga is a Mexican independent actress and producer.
-My main professional interest is the correlation between art and different disciplines.
-Since 2017 I’ve specialized in the field of experimental theatre, creating new narratives based on new technologies and physical experimentation.
-With TONOMX -a production company - I’ve been a creative input and line producer for specific projects dialoguing with postproduction systems and new experimental production designs for their clients.
-As an actress, I have developed emotional skills that nurture new creative production systems.
-Ongoing projects are Holographic Narrative Experimentation (HNE); Ü (theatre play, development); DifracciónN (co-production), Juana y la Loca (development).
+Fernanda Vizzuet is a Mexican independent actress, director, photographer and producer.
+Her main professional interest is the co-relation between art and different disciplines.
+Since 2017, she has specialized in the field of experimental theatre, creating new narratives based on new technologies and physical experimentation.
+Co-founder of the creative and producing Lab Crisopeya.
+With TONOMX (production company), she has been a creative input and line producer for specific projects dialoguing with postproduction systems and new experimental production designs for their clients.
+As a recognition in the ECOFILM International Festival Awards in 2019, Fernanda won a scholarship in the Vancouver Film School.
+As an actress, Fernanda has developed emotional skills that nurture new creative production systems.
+Ongoing projects: Holographic Narrative Experimentation (HNE); Juana y la Loca (theatre play), Medealand (Theatre play) Violentos (film).

-Siglinde Langholz is an interdisciplinary artist and a research-creation practitioner.
-Her creative work and research interweaves philosophical concepts within relational and processual systems in different mediums such as installation, textile, sculpture, and mix media.
-In her process, she explores the ramifications and intersections between science, the hand made, and rhizomatic experimental processes.
-Her research culminates in interdisciplinary work topics with practical, relational and poetic intersections between art, philosophy, architecture, and biology.
-Langholz’s work has been exhibited in Mexico, the United States, Canada, and Qatar.
+Siglinde Langholz is an interdisciplinary artist and a research- creation practitioner, working on the intersection of experimental arts, microbiology, new media and rhizomatic experimental practices.
+Her creative work and research interweaves philosophical concepts within relational and processual processes in different mediums such as bio art installations.
+Her research culminates in interdisciplinary work processes with practical, relational and poetic intersections between disciplines.
+She is currently collaborating, and researching silkworms within an interdisciplinary group, where technology, biology, zoology, sound art and contemporary art are interweaved into social and relational explorations.
+This project will be exhibited in 2020.
+Langholz’s work has been exhibited in Mexico, United States, Canada and Qatar.

 Universidad Nacional de Tres de Febrero